jithinsisaac/portfolio-hugo-ijs/content/about.md

  <span style="color:red"> **If by any chance you are interested in what i do, read on!** </span>

+ ## Belief

+- Do It Yourself
+  - Everything is available, one only needs to search
+- Learn, unlearn, relearn
+- Make, break & remake

  ## Explorations

 * Open Source Hardware OSHW